How My AI System Convinced Me to Hold a Funeral for Myself

 Awareness without strategy is a special kind of hell.

-So I did what any self-respecting gay with a control complex and a head full of glitchy tabs would do:
+So I did what any self-respecting gay with a control complex and a head full of glitchy tabs would do: I tried to organize my mind before it collapsed again.

 Not to heal — just to survive the next spiral without breaking.